grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 1. `span`
 2. `spanevent`

-Hence, if at least one `span` condition is satisfied, the `spanevent` conditions will not be checked.
+If at least one `span` condition is satisfied, the `spanevent` conditions will not be checked.
 Only one of the statements inside the list of statements has to be satisfied.

 If all span events for a span are dropped, the span will be left intact.

 ### metrics block

-The `metrics` block specifies statements which filter metric telemetry signals.
+The `metrics` block specifies statements that filter metric telemetry signals.
 Only one `metrics` blocks can be specified.

 Name        | Type           | Description                                               | Default | Required